TIBCOSoftware/jasperreports/demo/samples/scriptlet/readme.txt

 Once you have ANT installed, launch "ant -p" from the command line in this directory to learn more about what tasks you could run to build and test the sample.

-The generated PDF document is encrypted using a 128 bit key.
-User password: jasper
-Owner password: reports